thomasnield/kotlin-statistics/README.md

 This library contains helpful extension functions to perform exploratory and production statistics in a Kotlin-idiomatic way.

-**NOTE:** This library is being refactored as a DSL around [Apache Commons Math](http://commons.apache.org/proper/commons-math/userguide/stat.html).
-This development is happening on the `apache-commons-math-refactor` branch.
+**NOTE:** This library is a DSL around [Apache Commons Math](http://commons.apache.org/proper/commons-math/userguide/stat.html).
 Please feel free to contribute.

 ## Build Instructions